ddolab/computing-resources-guide/README.md

 srun -N 1 --ntasks-per-node=4  --mem-per-cpu=1gb -t 1:00:00 -p interactive --pty bash
 ```
 Flag `-p` specifies the partition you want to use.
 More info on interactive jobs can be found [here](https://www.msi.umn.edu/content/interactive-queue-use-srun).

+If you have access to different groups' MSI quotas, use the flag `-A groupID` to specify the group you want the resources to be charged for.
+For example, `-A qizh`.

 <a name="batch-jobs"></a>
 ### Batch jobs